the-rev-dev/dz-request/README.md

 > ⚠️ This package is in development and not yet ready for public consumption. ⚠️

-The `rev-request` package is a TypeScript library that facilitates making async HTTP requests.
+The `rev-request` package is a TypeScript library to facilitate client-side HTTP requests.

 ## Capabilities